 Table of Contents:

-One of the key challenges of any Linux virtual machine deployment is configuration - setting up programming languages, web servers, databases and other services.
-Heroku addresses this challenge by having pre-configured packages that run on dynos, and managing all the plumbing connecting your dyno to other dynos and to the Internet.
+One of the key challenges of any Linux virtual machine deployment is configuration - setting up programming languages, web servers, databases, and other services.
+Heroku addresses this challenge by having pre-configured packages that run on dynos and managing all the plumbing connecting your dyno to other dynos and to the Internet.
 Dynos can be configured using a web interface or a command-line interface.

 Overall, the Heroku environment is probably best suited for the developer or integrator who wants to be able to deploy apps or add-ons with maximum scalability and minimum hassle.
 The combination of the flexibility of dyno application containers and the ease of deployment of complex software packages makes Heroku a great platform for applications like Connect and Xplenty.

-Postgres is an open-source object relational database which has been under active development since the 90’s.
-Today’s Postgres is fast, stable and flexible - it supports user-defined data types, stored procedures in many different languages and extensions including GIS.
+Postgres is an open-source object SQL relational database which has been under active development since the 90’s.
+Today’s PostgreSQL is fast, stable and flexible - it supports user-defined data types, stored procedures in many different languages and extensions including GIS.
 Postgres is supported by almost every programming language, so code written in most languages can access data in Postgres natively.

-Postgres is Heroku’s database of choice, and it has some powerful features specific to the Heroku platform.
+Postgres is Heroku’s SQL database of choice, and it has some powerful features specific to the Heroku platform.
 Databases can be forked (cloned) with a single command.
 Read-only replicated database copies, called followers by Heroku, can be set up with a simple command - something that requires complex and time-consuming configuration in other environments.
 Heroku Postgres has a number of data safety features, including continuous protection, which logs database transactions on multiple backup servers, where they can be replayed in case your Heroku dyno has a hardware issue.
 Heroku also monitors Postgres instances using automated health checks to find issues before they affect production.
 If high availability is a requirement, Heroku has premium tiers that offer automatic failover between database instances.

 Heroku Postgres also allows you to isolate traffic between your Heroku applications on a private network that never touches the Internet.
 Heroku also performs regular security audits and conforms to a wide variety of security standards.